Lesser Egyptian jerboa: Biology

 The lesser Egyptian jerboa is a strictly nocturnal species, feeding on seeds, insects, succulent parts of desert grasses, and fungi (desert truffles Terfezia species), which it detects using its acute sense of smell.
 Amazingly, it does not need to drink in order to survive the arid desert conditions, relying on its food to provide it with all its water needs.
-The lesser Egyptian jerboa can travel long distances in search of food, up to ten kilometres a day, which it easily covers thanks to its large feet and hopping stride; the jerboa is known to leap up to three metres in a single bound.
+The lesser Egyptian jerboa can travel long distances in search of food, up to ten kilometres 10 km a day, which it easily covers thanks to its large feet and hopping stride; the jerboa is known to leap up to 3 m in a single bound.